-To accompany the new look of gamesgames.com, Vuurig was asked (among with other studios) to give their mascotte Drago an update too.
-So we did that and coming up is our version of the little dragon!
+To accompany the new look of gamesgames.com, I was asked to give their mascotte Drago an update too.

 Gamesgames is a gamingportal for kids and parents, where you can play fun and simple games.
-The old website looked quite historic (just being honest here!) but the new website is much more simplistic and of this time.
-It has also got some flat design elements in there.
-We wanted Drago to pop out, give him simpler shapes as well but give him a 3-dimensional look.
+Their whole website got a new fresh look, and so did Drago.
+We wanted Drago to pop out, give him simpler shapes and keep the 3-dimensional style.

 To get started we’ve got the design of the new website delivered, the original Drago design and some keywords that described Drago’s personality: safe, quirky and funny.
 Gamesgames also wanted him to look a little less trippy, so reducing the contrast in the pupils would help a lot too.